sarasrking/Introduction-to-Jupyter-Notebooks/05 Getting started with Markdown.md

 ---
-Title: "Getting started with Python"
+Title: "Getting started with Markdown"
 Teaching: 15
 Exercises: 1
 Question:
 - How do you open a notebook and what do you do when you get there?
 Objectives:
-- Open a notebook then use markdown and Python to perform basic tasks
+- Open a notebook then use markdown to create formatted text
 Activity:
- - With a group, work on markdown adjustments and have a go at changing some of the code to produce different results.
+ - With a group, work on markdown adjustments and practice making lists.
 Keypoints:
  - Get started, be fearless!
 ---
 ## Getting started

-Follow these step-by-step instructions to get started with Jupyter Notebooks using Python:
+Follow these step-by-step instructions to get started using markdown in Jupyter Notebooks:

 1. Open MyBinder: https://mybinder.org/
 2. Paste the link to this GitHub repository https://github.com/ingridbmason/Intro-to-Jupyter/ and click on LAUNCH.